-- 4.1 Most concerns will be dealt with informally and parents/guardians or other parties are encouraged to speak to a member of staff to discuss your concerns.
-The formal procedures set out below will need to be invoked when initial attempts to resolve the issue are unsuccessful and the person raising the concern remains dissatisfied and wishes to take the matter further. - 4.2 If a parent/carer or other party is concerned about anything to do with the education that we provide within our Trust, they should, in the first instance, discuss the matter with their child's class teacher.
+- 4.1 Most concerns will be dealt with informally and parents/guardians or other parties are encouraged to speak to a member of staff to discuss their concerns.
+The formal procedures set out below will only need to be invoked if initial attempts to resolve the issue are unsuccessful and the person raising the concern remains dissatisfied and wishes to take the matter further. - 4.2 If a parent/carer or other party is concerned about anything to do with the education that we provide within our Trust, they should, in the first instance, discuss the matter with their child's class teacher.
 Most matters of concern can be dealt with in this way.
-All teachers work hard to ensure that each child is happy at school, and are making good progress.
+All teachers work hard to ensure that each child is happy at school, and is making good progress.
 They always want to know if there is a problem, so that they can take action before the problem seriously affects the child's progress. - 4.3 Our Academies operate an open door policy and as such, parents/carers may wish to book in some time to talk to us, if this would be beneficial in resolving your concern informally.
 Consideration will be given if the person does not want to discuss the situation with a particular member of staff, or if a staff member feels this is not appropriate.
-If the concern is raised with a local governor, it will be passed to the Headteacher as the local governor may need to be involved at a later stage in the process. - 4.4 Should the complaint be about the Headteacher, the Chair of the Local Governing Body will do all they can to resolve the issue informally through a dialogue with the persons concerned. - 4.5 Should the complaint be about the Chief Executive Officer or School Improvement Officer, the Chair of the Trust Board will do all they can to resolve the issue informally through a dialogue with the persons concerned. - 4.6 The aim is to resolve all informal complaints within fifteen working days.
+If the concern is raised with a local governor, it will be passed to the Headteacher as the local governor may need to be involved at a later stage in the process. - 4.4 Should the complaint be about the Headteacher, the Chair of the Local Governing Body will do all they can to resolve the issue informally through a dialogue with the persons concerned. - 4.5 One or more governors may be asked to participate in the complaints process.
+This is part of their statutory role of holding the school to account and as such they are required to be impartial and give any complaint a fair hearing and to maintain confidentiality. - 4.6 Should the complaint be about the Chief Executive Officer or School Improvement Officer, the Chair of the Trust Board will do all they can to resolve the issue informally through a dialogue with the persons concerned. - 4.7 The aim is to resolve all informal complaints within fifteen working days.
 If there is no resolution, the complaint can be notified as a formal complaint in accordance with Stage 2 below.